-Thanks to Late Starter Fire for this week’s wealth building strategy: retiring before preservation age.
+Thanks to Late Starter Fire for this week’s wealth building strategy: retire early before preservation age.

 Each week, I have asked a finance blogger or podcaster to share their personal wealth building strategies.
 I am hoping these will be useful to compare lots of different strategies and perspectives to provide ideas and insight in your own investing journey.

 A few very smart and forward thinking 20 something year olds start saving and investing for the long-term.

 The majority of us had higher priorities at the time.
 It can be demoralising, finally getting round to retirement planning in our 40’s to realise we’ve missed out on so much compound interest.

 But all is not lost, Late Starter Fire points out, if a 20 year old can save invest to reach financial independence in 10-15 year old, a 40, 50 or 60 year old can too.
 In fact, they are at least likely to have some sort of head start – Mandatory superannuation, a (partly) paid off home, or a better income.

 Thanks for inspiring all the late starters, there’s still plenty of time if you get going now.

 What are your investing goals?

 I want to retire at 55 which is a mere 6 years away.
 I am investing to build my ‘bridge the gap’ fund to support me for 5 years before I can access my superannuation at preservation age, 60.

 What is your investing time frame?
 How far along are you?